CentauriSoldier/LuaEx/README.md

 ### 🇨​​​​​🇭​​​​​🇦​​​​​🇳​​​​​🇬​​​​​🇪​​​​​🇱​​​​​🇴​​​🇬​​​​​
 **v0.91** ***(IN PROGRESS)***
 - Change:  Dox now places all output into a single HTML file instead of using a separate *.js* file.
+- Feature: Dox comment blocks can now use anchor links (*#*) to other FQXNs.
+- Feature: added Dox output back navigation.
 - Feature: Dox now uses **prism.js** for displaying code blocks with syntax highlighting for all available **prism.js** languages.
 - Feature: added a "Copy" (to clipboard) button to all user-created code blocks.
 - Feature: added a **Code** ***BlockTag*** to Dox, permitting code examples with any user-specified **prism.js** language.